saimanasak/docker/concepts/concepts.md

 - Once a layer is created, it cannot be modified.
 - All the layers can be seen using -
 `docker inspect <image_name>`
 - All the changes made in the container will not be affected to the layer.
+- Flattening docker images:
+    - This helps to reduce the size of an image.
+    - More number of layers, more the size of an image.
+    - One way is:
+        - Exporting and Importing the container.
+        - Export: `docker export container_name > newfilename.tar`
+        - Import: `cat newfilename.tar | docker import - new_image_name:tag`

+#### Pruning
+- Cleans up unused images.
+- By default, it cleans up dangling images (images without tags and images that aren't referenced by any container)
+- Syntax:
+`docker image prune`
+`docker image prune -a`